rahuljoy16/Shooting-Stars-Animation/README.md

-# Shooting-Stars-Animation
+## General Info
-This is a basic animation of shooting stars
+This is a basic animation of shooting stars made using HTML & mostly CSS